 Future of Treatment for Concurrent Disorders

-The progress that has been made in Canada in recent years in the treatment of concurrent disorders is greatly encouraging for mental health and addiction treatment service providers.
+The progress we have made in Canada in recent years in the treatment of concurrent disorders is greatly encouraging for mental health and addiction treatment service providers.
 It represents a move towards a more holistic, person-centric approach incorporating evidence-based methods.
-Treatment methods and strategies are being designed to treat the whole person, and not just their disorders.
+We design our treatment programs to treat the whole person, and not just their disorders.
 Integrated, evidence-based services of the kind Trafalgar Addiction Treatment Centres provide are a proven, effective way of treating those dealing with concurrent disorders.